impensavel/essence/docs/CSVEssence.md

 ));
 ```

-Line and column count always starts at `0` (zero).
+>**TIP:** Line and column count always starts at `0` (zero).

 ### delimiter, enclosure & escape
-Sometimes, CSV data can have a slightly different format, depending on the vendor or person who created the data.
+Sometimes, CSV data can have a slightly different format, depending on the vendor or person who created it.
 By default, the `delimiter` is set to `,` (comma), the `enclosure` is set to `"` (double quote) and the `escape` is set to `\` (backslash).

-So, to extract the following data
+To extract the following pipe separated data
 ```
 email|name|surname
 john@doe.com|john|doe
 jane@doe.com|jane|doe
 ```

-we would have to do
+this would be the configuration

 ```php
 $essence->extract($input, array(